Essential Tools & Platforms Every Influencer Needs

-Our advice is this: focus on using tools built specifically for influencers.
+Our advice is this: focus on using tools built specifically for influencers and bloggers.

 This means that they are built to immediately integrate into your workflow (or help you create the proper workflow) and won’t require much procedural customization on your end.
 It also helps when you know that all of the reviews and testimonials are from people either just like you who have found success with the tool doing the exact tasks that you are looking for help with.

 Here is our list of critical tools you need to enhance your success as an influencer.
 These tools will help you achieve better work-life balance, create better content and grow your audience.

 Email marketing for influencers

 Every influencer needs to build an email newsletter to build deeper relationships with your audience and connect with them outside of your usual social media content.
 To do this, you need an email marketing platform.
 Most email marketing platforms make it easy for you to import your audience, allow email list signups, design and test email layouts and track relevant analytics (helpful when pitching brands).

 We recommend two email marketing platforms for influencers:

 MailChimp – One of the most popular entry-level email marketing platforms that make it easy to get started and features expand as your email list grows.
 You can sign up for free and upgrade when your usage requires.

 ConvertKit – An email marketing platform designed specifically for content creators.
 Convertkit got their start as email marketing for professional bloggers but has since branched out into all areas of content creation.
 ConvertKit has a free plan that you can upgrade like MailChimp as your grow.

 Social Media Management Platform